 We have already reviewed the best ski hotels in Europe.
 Many of the best ski hotels in Europe are situated in Austria.

 While Austria offers brilliant skiing, British and American skiers often favor resorts in France, Switzerland, and North America.
 France is easier to get to from the UK if you are driving, and the Swiss resorts are thought of as some of the most glamorous in the world.
-And yet, Austria is not to be missed, with great slopes and glaciers, wonderful scenery and cutesy picture-perfect villages, which are often far prettier than some of the top resorts in France like Avoriaz Ski Resort and Flaine in France.
+And yet, Austria is not to be missed, with great slopes and glaciers, wonderful scenery, and cutesy picture-perfect villages, which are often far prettier than some of the top resorts in France like Avoriaz Ski Resort and Flaine in France.
 Oh, and the ski hotels we have picked below will blow you away in terms of the luxury and the gourmet food on offer.

 Austria is also significantly cheaper than resorts in Switzerland like Gstaad and top resorts in France like Courchevel.
 The best hotels and resorts in Austria are so good that once guests discover them, they return year after year.
 Some might say the best Austrian hotels are an addiction.
 When you leave, you are already planning your return visit.

-The difficulty in choosing a good ski hotel is that most are not part of a big chain like the Four Seasons, Aman, or Ritz Carlton, so you have no indication of the quality, beyond judging the hotels from their websites and reading reviews on TripAdvisor.
+The difficulty in choosing a good ski hotel is that most are not part of a big chain like the Four Seasons, Aman, or Ritz Carlton, so you have no indication of the quality beyond judging the hotels from their websites and reading reviews on TripAdvisor.
 It’s difficult to work out which hotel is best for the complete ski and luxury resort experience.

 We can help.
 In this review, we endeavor to uncover some of the very best ski hotels in Austria, judged from our own personal experience.
 Within each hotel review, we highlight the pros and cons of the hotel so that you can judge exactly how one hotel compares to another.

-Many of the hotels that we have picked, are high in altitude or are connected to Glaciers that are so high that these hotels are perfect for late-season skiing and are snow-sure throughout the season.
+Many of the hotels that we have picked are high in altitude or are connected to Glaciers that are so high that these hotels are perfect for late-season skiing and are snow-sure throughout the season.
 Some glaciers can be skied on from October through to May, so never discount skiing out of the main season.

 These luxury hotels can be much cheaper out of the Christmas and Jan-Feb-March season.
-You can still enjoy the same level of Alpine fine dining and views that you would in the high season, for a cheaper price.
+You can still enjoy the same level of Alpine fine dining and views that you would in the high season, for a lower price.

 Wherever you decide to book, speak to our experts at our luxury travel concierge.
 We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Belmond, Ritz Carlton, Hyatt, Aman, InterContinental and more… at no extra cost.